How Much to Paint a Room in 2025?

 Improves Appearance

-However, even if you are happy with the existing room colours, it may have worn down over time and discoloured, in which case, repainting the walls could revitalise the room.
+However, even if you are happy with the existing room colours, they may have worn down over time and discoloured, in which case, repainting the walls could revitalise the room.

 Adds Home Value